Shannon Briggs: Briggs vs. Lewis

 After Lennox Lewis successfully defended his WBC title in a dominating first-round knockout victory over Andrew Golota, he agreed to defend his title against the winner between Briggs-Foreman in the elimination bout organized by the WBC to determine who would become Lewis' next opponent.
-Though Foreman's promoters protested the result and Lewis instead turned his attention to a potential unification match with Evander Holyfield, Lewis ultimately agreed to defend his WBC championship against lineal champion Briggs in a fight billed as "March Badness".
+Though Foreman's promoters protested the result and Lewis instead turned his attention to a potential unification match with Evander Holyfield, Lewis ultimately agreed to defend his WBC championship against lineal champion Briggs in a fight billed as March Badness.

 In the fifth round, Lewis knocked Briggs down for the third time with a powerful right hook at 1:09 into the round.
 Briggs lay flat on his back for five seconds but got back up at the count of eight and continued with the fight.
 After Briggs collapsed to the mat following a missed left hook, referee Frank Cappuccino stopped the fight and awarded Lewis the victory by technical knockout.
 Lewis earned $4 million compared to Briggs $1 million.
+In 2015, Lewis stated that Briggs had the fastest hands and best punching power of any opponent he ever faced.